altocodenl/tagaway/readme.md

       - When mismatching passwords are entered.
 Red snackbar of "Repeated password does not match." on clicking "create account".
       - When account is created.
 Green snackbar "Your account has been created."
    **For more reference, we can check line 387 of OML's client.js**

+- Log in
+   - Message in Firefox 77.0.1 (64 bit) from PicDev console: Cookie “ac-v1” will be soon rejected because it has the “sameSite” attribute set to “none” or an invalid value, without the “secure” attribute.
+To know more about the “sameSite“ attribute, read https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie/SameSite

 - Upload
    - Suggest new tag on autocomplete upload